daronphang/coding_resources/python/generators.md

 ## Generators:
-Used to create lazy iterators that do not store contents in memory. common use of generators is to work with data streams or large files like CSV.
+Used to create lazy iterators that do not store contents in memory. common use of generators is to work with large files like CSV.
 Uses yield instead of return.
 ```python
 def csv_reader(file_name):